Summary

 The Fiat 500 is a small three-door hatchback that was originally launched in 2007, echoing the beloved 1957 Fiat Cinquecento.
 It was given a major update in 2015 and there have been countless limited editions over the last 12 years.

 A mild hybrid petrol engine was added to the range in early 2020 and is now the only engine choice.
-Although an all-new, all-electric model is set to arrive in the UK in Spring 2021, the existing model will soldier on for the time being as a cheaper option until it is eventually retired once demand slows or the costs of keeping it on sale get too high.
+Although an all-new, all-electric model arrived in 2021, the existing model will soldier on for the time being as a cheaper option until it is eventually retired once demand slows or the costs of keeping it on sale get too high.

 High-performance versions of the 500 are built by Fiat-owned Abarth and are not covered by this page.
 We have a separate page for the Abarth 595 models here.